telerik/xaml-docs/controls/radchart/styles-and-templates/styling-the-axes/styling-and-appearance-styling-axis-title.md

 ##

->tipThe approach below allow you more completely to change the appearance of the axis item label, but if you want to change only the foreground of it, you can use the __AxisForeground__ property of the __RadChart__.__Note__ that the value of this property will get applied to all of the axis item labels and all of the axis titles.
+>tipThe approach below allow you more completely to change the appearance of the axis item label, but if you want to change only the foreground of it, you can use the __AxisForeground__ property of the __RadChart.Note__ that the value of this property will get applied to all of the axis item labels and all of the axis titles.

-The axis title is part of the chart axis and is represented by the __AxisTitle__control.
+The axis title is part of the chart axis and is represented by the __AxisTitle__ control.
 To style it in Expression Blend use a dummy control to create the style and after modifying it, set it to the __RadChart__.

 Open your __RadChart__ project in Expression Blend.
 On the same scene you should place a __AxisTitle__ control which will be used as a dummy.
 To do so choose the 'Assets' tab.
 From the 'Controls -> All' section select the __AxisTitle__ control.